XRPLF/xrpl-dev-portal/content/rippled-setup.md

 ## Parallel Networks ##

-Most of the time, we describe the Ripple Network as one collective, singular entity -- and that's mostly true.
-There is one production Ripple Network, and all business that takes place on Ripple occurs within the production Ripple Network.
+Most of the time, we describe the Ripple peer-to-peer network as one collective, singular entity -- and that's mostly true.
+There is one production Ripple peer-to-peer network, and all business that takes place on Ripple occurs within the production network.

 However, sometimes you may want to do tests and experiments without interacting with the core network.
 That's why Ripple Labs started the [Ripple Test Net](https://rippletest.net/), an "alternate universe" network, which can act as a testing ground for applications and the `rippled` server itself, without impacting the business operations of everyday Ripple users.
 The Ripple Test Net (also known as the AltNet) has a separate supply of TestNet-only XRP, which Ripple Labs gives away for free to parties interested in developing applications on the Test Net.
 XRP is automatically generated and distributed to wallets for all new accounts on rippletest.net.